 By the 2000s, however, decades of democratization and US-Turkish counter-narcotics efforts had greatly improved things, said Gingeras.
 Turkey’s police and customs were an effective drug seizing force and, in 2013, the country even hit its best ever anti-corruption score on Transparency International’s annual index, ranked 53 out of 177.

 But that all ended in December 2013.
 It began with a corruption scandal that ensnared 52 members of the ruling Justice and Development Party (AKP), including three sons of cabinet ministers.
-The AKP’s recently elected Prime Minister, Recep Tayyip Erdoğan, could have reacted several ways.
+The AKP’s then-Prime Minister and now-President, Recep Tayyip Erdoğan, could have reacted several ways.

 He chose fury.
 Within days, five police chiefs who had overseen the raids were sacked for what he called “abuse of office.”
 Another 350 were quickly dismissed across the country, including the heads of the organized crime unit and anti-smuggling and financial crime subunits.